makevoid/bitstamp_cli/Readme.md

 # Bitstamp-CLI

-A CLI to check your Bitstap open orders via CLI, place a buy order, a sell order or cancel an existing one.
+A script to check your Bitstap open orders via CLI, place a buy order, a sell order or cancel an existing one.

 ### Configuration